-Offer different types of meaningful rewards at different program levels so that new buyers can win something relatively quickly and then be eager to keep buying and earn the higher rewards.
+Offer different types of meaningful rewards at different program levels so that new buyers can quickly win something and then be eager to keep buying and earn the higher prizes.
 For instance, Sephora’s Beauty Insider loyalty program has a point-based system that keeps increasing the bonus points for each purchase made by the customer.

 6. Keep tracking